csdwren/SelfDeblur/README.md

 ### 2. Evaluation metrics

-We also provide the MATLAB scripts to compute the average PSNR and SSIM values reported in the paper.
+We provide the MATLAB scripts to compute the average PSNR and SSIM values reported in the paper.

 ```Matlab